The United Kingdom has a rich surfing heritage spanning back to the early 1900s, littered with iconic moments and legendary surfers.

 Shore

-By 1984 Shore had outgrown its humble beginnings and moved into a retail front on the local high street.
-As both sales and rental started to pick up year on year Shore started to plough profits back into the business with a particular focus on wetsuits.
+By 1984, Shore had outgrown its humble beginnings and moved into a retail front on the local high street.
+As both sales and rental started to pick up year after year, Shore started to plough profits back into the business with a particular focus on wetsuits.

-After no time at all Simon had to utilise even more property to keep up with the wetsuits he was selling and in turn storing.
+After no time, Simon had to utilise even more property to keep up with the wetsuits he was selling and storing.

 Zuma Jay

-Zuma Jay was the establishing member of the F.S.S.S (Federation of Surfers Surf Shops) and has a deep understanding of all the surf equipment that goes through their doors.
+Zuma Jay was the establishing member of the F.S.S.S (Federation of Surfers Surf Shops) and profoundly understands all the surf equipment that goes through their doors.

-They trade in wetsuits, surfboards new and used, surf hire and clothing with reasonable prices across the board.
+They trade in wetsuits, surfboards, new and used surf hire and clothing at reasonable prices.

-If you’re in Bude I highly recommend swinging in to say ‘hi’ and checking out the boardroom that has a regular flow of eyewatering sleds that might just tickle your fancy.
+If you’re in Bude, I highly recommend swinging in to say ‘hi’ and checking out the boardroom with a regular flow of eyewatering sleds that might tickle your fancy.

 Circle One

-Circle One is, without doubt, a heritage UK surf brand.
-Founded in 1969 by Jeff Townsley Circle One has gone from strength to strength in the UK surf industry.
+Circle One is, without a doubt, a heritage UK surf brand.
+Founded in 1969 by Jeff Townsley, Circle One has gone from strength to strength in the UK surf industry.

-Jeff focuses on creating epoxy boards geared towards UK waves and surfers in the beginner to the amateur range with shapes ranging from fun fish models all the way through to full-length longboards, skimboards, bodyboards and stand-up paddle boards.
+Jeff focuses on creating epoxy boards geared towards UK waves and surfers in the beginner to the amateur range, with shapes ranging from fun fish models to full-length longboards, skimboards, bodyboards and stand-up paddle boards.

 Animal

-The brand quickly grew to incorporate clothing and aimed its sights on becoming a surf lifestyle brand that would be just as at home on the high street as it would be at your local dawn surf check.
+The brand quickly grew to incorporate clothing and aimed to become a surf lifestyle brand that would be just as at home on the high street as at your local dawn surf check.

-As the brand grew they turned their hand to making the business more sustainable and now champion some incredibly forward-thinking initiatives to help reduce business’ impact on our planet.
+As the brand grew, it turned its hand to making the business more sustainable and now champions some incredibly forward-thinking initiatives to help reduce business’ impact on our planet.

 Magicseaweed

-I really struggled to find much info on MSWs early beginning so I’m having to piece this together from word of mouth from various sources (most of them wholly unreliable people I spoke to in the lineup).
+I struggled to find much info on MSW’s early beginnings, so I have to piece this together from word of mouth from various sources (most of them wholly unreliable people I spoke to in the lineup).

 The Board Barn

 The Board Barn is located in Braunton, just a quick drive inland if you’re surfing Croyde or Saunton Sands.
-The Board Barn opened its door’s over 10 years ago offering a whole range of surf craft.
+The Board Barn opened its doors over ten years ago, offering a whole range of surf craft.

-They wanted to offer the whole package, high-performance shortboards for the local rippers through to foamies and mini mals for visiting tourists and beginners.
+They wanted to offer the whole package, from high-performance shortboards for the local rippers to foamies and mini mals for visiting tourists and beginners.

-Now they offer a fantastic trade-in system on boards where you can drop off your old stick and walk out with a fresh unwaxed beauty ready for the waves literally ten minutes away.
+Now, they offer a fantastic trade-in system on boards where you can drop off your old stick and walk out with a fresh, unwaxed beauty ready for the waves ten minutes away.